JohnMurray/busan/decisions/002-address-format-and-resolution.md

 Finding the hierarchy of parents could be done by repeatedly calling `.parent` until either the root actor is found or until `.parent` returned some form of "empty" value.

+A disadvantage of a flat naming scheme is that collisions are more likely to occur and ensuring the uniqueness of actor names requires some sort of global awareness or some manner of partition setup/trickery.

 ### Hierarchic Naming